-In accordance with program requirements, each grantee is expected to serve a minimum of 100 participants that meet the following eligibility requirements:
+In accordance with program requirements, each grantee is expected to serve a minimum of 100 participants.
+Note: this number will increase if additional funding is awarded.

+Participants must meet the following eligibility requirements:

-- Resident of Burlington, Gloucester or Mercer; - Directly or indirectly impacted by the opioid crisis; Grantees may only ask the following question to determine that an applicant or eligible participant has been impacted by the opioid crisis:
+- Resident of Atlantic, Camden, Essex, Hudson, Middlesex, Monmouth, Ocean, Passaic or Union counties; - Directly or indirectly impacted by the opioid crisis; Grantees may only ask the following question to determine that an applicant or eligible participant has been impacted by the opioid crisis: